alexisbellido/salt-django-stack/README.rst

 Quick Install
 ===============

-Add your public key to Github and then run this from, ideally, your home directory (although the script should be smart enough to work from any directory):
+**Step 1**: Add your public key to Github and then run this from, ideally, your home directory (although the script should be smart enough to work from any directory):

   ``\curl -sSL https://raw.githubusercontent.com/alexisbellido/salt-django-stack/master/scripts/install-prerequisites-ubuntu.sh | sudo bash -s full|master|minion "Joe Doe" name@example.com``